GEUS-Glaciology-and-Climate/pypromice/docs/guide_user.rst

    # Get Level 3
    l3 = a.L3

-All processing steps are executed in ``AWS.process``.
-These can also be broken down into each Level processing
+All processing steps can be executed in the ``AWS`` object.
+The example below shows all level processing broken down into each step.

 .. code:: python

     from pypromice.process import AWS

     # Define input paths
-    config = "src/pypromice/test/test_config2.toml"
+    config = "tests/data/test_config1_tx.toml"
-    inpath = "src/pypromice/test/"
+    inpath = "tests/data"

     # Initiate
     a = AWS(config, inpath)